SoK: A Stratified Approach to Blockchain Decentralization: Methodology

 \section{Methodology}

-Decentralization has been a topic of interest for centuries~\cite{bastiat1846popular,undp1999decentralization,johnson1999diversity}.
-In computer science, it often implies no central coordination, \ie all agents or units are \emph{peers}.
-Decentralization is typically touted as \emph{the} distinguishing property of blockchains, compared to traditional information technology systems.
-However, it is mostly reduced to particular aspects of the system \eg consensus participation.
+Decentralization in the context of blockchains is often reduced to particular aspects of the system \eg consensus participation.
 Nonetheless, distributed ledgers comprise multiple essential, interacting components.
-Our work discerns the layers that form a ledger in a ``bottom-up'' manner.\footnote{Our stratification is inspired by the OSI conceptual network model.} Starting from the physical layer, \ie hardware, we analyze decentralization in multiple strata up to API services and across inter-layer dimensions (Figure~\ref{fig:layers}).
+Drawing from all sources of prior research, our work discerns the layers that form a ledger in a ``bottom-up'' manner.\footnote{Our stratification is inspired by the OSI conceptual network model, cf. \cite{DBLP:books/lib/TanenbaumW11}.} Starting from the physical layer, \ie \emph{Hardware}, we systematize blockchain decentralization in multiple strata, all the way up to \emph{Governance}.
+We also include \emph{Geography} as a dimension that touches upon all other layers (Figure~\ref{fig:layers}).
 We note that this layering is applied only on the ledger's stack; exploring decentralization in exogenous infrastructure (\eg physical links, Internet routing, operating systems \etc) is an interesting question, but outside the scope of this paper.

-Another common fallacy is perceiving decentralization as a goal, instead of a means to an end, and equating it with security, stability, or even efficiency.
-In reality, decentralization guarantees none of these properties.
-It can be synergistic to them, but centralized systems can be more secure and fail-safe than decentralized ones and vice versa in practice depending on the relevant threat model.
-Decentralization's major advantage from a security perspective is related to the system's \emph{resilience to single points of failure}.